ShUM-Cities Speyer, Worms, Mainz e.V.

 To more prominently present the unique Ashkenazic Jewish heritage of the cities of Worms, Speyer, und Mainz and make them better known world-wide.

-To develop a basic framework for preserving, exploiting, and presenting the ShUM-heritage for the future - together with experts and offices.
+To develop a basic framework for preserving, exploiting, and presenting the ShUM-Sites for the future - together with experts and various networks.
 This includes amongst others things:

 - Structural, historical and art-historical development, exploitation, and preservation of the monuments,